deavmi/homepage/content/blog/looking_towards_2025.md

 quite a lot.
 I have been working on the following:

 1. Enumeration type support
+	* And yes, my enums beat that of C's as my enumeration type names do not need to be globally unique but rather follow the `EnumType.MemberName` format.
 2. Struct support
 3. Comment support
 	* Specifically within the parser as that is where I last stopped